nuthanc/microservice/ticketing/README.md

 ### Cross Namespace Service Communication
 * D 15-opt: What should be the domain
 * D 16-ns:
-  * But in my environment ingress-service is in Default namespace
+  * But in my environment ingress-service is in Default namespace(That is ingress)
+  * Ingress service is now in kube-system namespace
   * So it can be accessed directly
 * D 17-cross:
 * D 18-ext: